Vicking28/daily_ai_news/README.md

 ### 5. Email Provider Setup

 #### Gmail Setup
-1. Enable 2-Factor Authentication on your Google account
+1. Enable 2-Factor Authentication on your Gmail account
 2. Generate an App Password:
-   - Go to Google Account settings
+   - Go to Gmail Account settings
    - Security → 2-Step Verification → App passwords
    - Generate a password for "Mail"
    - Use this password in your `.env` file